In The Schools

 • Mining Era: Sarah M. Gillespie, Jerome Wheeler, Ashcroft school teacher Emma Perry

-• Renaissance/Ski Era: T-Lazy 7’s Lou Deane, Toklat’s Isabel Mace, Stuart Mace, Gretl Uhl, Billy Fiske, Fred Iselin, Elizabeth Paepcke
+• Renaissance/Ski Era: T-Lazy 7’s Lou Deane, Toklat’s Isabel and/or Stuart Mace, Gretl Uhl, Billy Fiske, Fred Iselin, Elizabeth Paepcke, Fritz Benedict

-• 1970’s – To Now Era: Former Mayor Eve Homeyer, Joan Metcalf
+• 1970’s – To Now Era: Former Mayor Eve Homeyer, Joan Metcalf, Betty Pfister

-(30 minute program, once a month visit through-out the school year)
+(30 minute program, monthly visit throughout the school year)

-Partnership with Spellbinders to share native stories of the area.
+Partnership with Roaring Fork Valley Storytellers to share native and stories of the area.

 A Briefly Complete History of Aspen: